umbraco/UmbracoDocs/15/umbraco-forms/developer/property-editors.md

 # Property Editors

 When forms are created, editors will want to add them to pages in Umbraco.
-To do this they need a document type with a property that uses a datatype based on a form picker property editor.
+To do this they need a Document Type with a property that uses a datatype based on a form picker property editor.

 Umbraco Forms provides three variations of a form picker.